 Pro Tip: It may be hot on the mainland, but once you’re out on the open water, the temperature drops.
 I recommend wearing one layer more than is comfortable on the mainland.

 Did you know that black bears can swim up to a mile and a half in freshwater?
 Yeah, let that sink in for a moment.
-If you plan to stay overnight on one of the islands, be prepared with all of the necessary bear safety gear (read about bear safety tips from my visit to Glacier National Park).
+If you plan to stay overnight on one of the islands, be prepared with all of the necessary bear safety gear.
+Plan your trip with my complete list of bear safety tips!

 Recreational boating is popular in Lake Superior and along the Apostle Islands National Lakeshore.
 Both glare from the sun and cloudy conditions can make it difficult for boaters to see kayakers in the water.